-SEM Quarterly welcomes finished papers from both scholars and practitioners.
-Submit articles, letters, and direct inquiries to:
+Strategic Enrollment Management Quarterly welcomes finished papers from both scholars and practitioners.
+Submit articles and inquiries to:

 Articles must be based on original research or practice in strategic enrollment management, demonstrating familiarity with SEM concepts.
-Citations should include at least one comprehensive SEM book and/or at least two articles describing SEM basics published in the last ten years.
+Citations should include at least one comprehensive SEM book, or at least two articles describing SEM basics published in the last ten years.
 Authors must ensure the accuracy of all statements—particularly data, quotations, and references—before submitting manuscripts.

 Articles should appeal to a readership of enrollment management researchers and practitioners in the fields of admissions, registration, financial aid, institutional research, and other student services areas.
 The focus should be on strategic enrollment management.
 Topics include (but are not limited to):

 In the file, please supply a short author biography for each of the authors, providing the university from which they received their degree(s), highlighting any experience relevant to the submitted article, and a short mention of their current research interests.
 Headings and article format may change depending on the nature of the submission.
-The style should follow Chicago guidelines.
+The style should follow Chicago Manual of Style, 17th edition, guidelines.
 Suggested word count is 4,500 words but will vary depending on article type and scope.